 The dub's "Shadow Realm", an alternate dimension that may or may not even be Hell, where the Shadow Games take place and people's minds, souls or entire bodies can be banished.
 The original anime contained no such concept, there were just "Dark Games" and people who lost died or went comatose.
 The "creation" of the Shadow Realm gave 4Kids an excuse to Never Say "Die" while still keeping the Dark Games and their fatal results, and also was a bit easier to swallow in terms of suspension of disbelief — people being banished to an alternate dimension and then coming back, rather than being killed and their body fading into nothingness, then they come back to life.

-The Accent Adaptation with Joey and Bakura.
-In the Japanese Joey had rude and loose speech while Bakura was polite and formal.
-In the dub Joey has a Brooklyn accent and Bakura is British.
+The Accent Adaptation with Jonouchi and Bakura.
+In the Japanese Jonouchi had rude and loose speech while Bakura was polite and formal.
+In the dub Jonouchi has a Brooklyn accent and Bakura is British.

 The dub also foreshadows the fate of Pegasus's wife by having him give an internal monologue about it, which his VA Darren Dunstan delivers excellently.
 In the original version it was a filler conversation between Yugi's friends and Bakura.